bagomot/moresticks/README.md

+# The MoreSticks VintageStore mod.

-Adds the recipe for sticks
+This mod adds the recipe for sticks.